kitinfo/network-gamepads/README.md

 * `mouse`: a mouse device
 * `keyboard`: a keyboard device
 * `gamepad`: a gamepad device
+* `xbox`: the xbox controller
+* `abs`: abs inputs

 If the type is not specified the default type is used.
+It enables all device types.
 Not defining a device type is not recommended.
+Device types can be accumulated (Example: mouse and keyboard in one device: -t mouse -t keyboard).

 While the client is running (and after it has successfully connected), input events generated should take effect on the computer running the server.